Program Directors

 Drill down and extract the skills and knowledge you need to succeed in mining.

-A distinguished faculty of over 30 experienced professionals from private practice and industry will help you explore new depths of understanding of the legal and business risks and challenges in this dynamic sector.
+A distinguished faculty of ~30 lawyers, geologists, regulators, financiers, consultants and business executives will help you explore new depths of understanding of the legal and business risks and challenges in this dynamic sector.

-This unique Osgoode Certificate is designed for mining lawyers, industry professionals and executives that want to unearth knowledge, strategies and tactics that they can use immediately to minimize risk and better meet the needs of their clients and companies.
+This unique Osgoode Certificate is designed for mining lawyers, industry professionals and executives who want to unearth knowledge, strategies and tactics that they can use immediately to minimize risk and better meet the needs of their clients and companies.

-This program is worth its weight in gold.
+This program is worth its weight in gold.”
 Register now to secure your spot.

 Registration includes 120-day unlimited, online access to the recorded program.